awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

 You can assign one or more security groups to an instance when you launch the instance\.
 You can also specify one or more security groups in a launch template\.
 The security groups will be assigned to all instances that are launched using the launch template\.
 + To assign a security group to an instance when you launch the instance, see [Step 6: Configure Security Group](launching-instance.md#step-6-configure-security-group)\.
-+ To specify a security group in a launch template, see Step 6 of [Creating a new launch template using parameters you define](ec2-launch-templates.md#create-launch-template-define-parameters)\.
++ To specify a security group in a launch template, see Step 6 of [Create a new launch template using parameters you define](ec2-launch-templates.md#create-launch-template-define-parameters)\.

 ## Changing an instance's security group<a name="changing-security-group"></a>